aqiu384/p5r-walkthrough/src/metaverse.md

     * You need 20 for the Eternal Lockpick
     * Anzu is weak to Gun
 * The flaming shadows only know Bless and Curse attacks, easily countered with Shiki-Ouji
-* If you get Attack Mirrors or Repel Phys on all the party before the boss drops you can counter with massive damage since Phys is extra effective against her
+* If you get Attack Mirrors or Tetrakarn on the entire party before the boss drops you can counter with massive damage since Phys is extra effective against her

 #### Space Port Palace
 * Farm Decarabia spawns near the beginning for Liquid Mercury